TheSlabby/TheSlabby.github.io/_posts/2023-12-17-minecraft-modding.md

 date: 2023-12-17
 ---

-I'm excited to share my recent foray into Minecraft modding, where I developed a PvP client mod called **Slab Client** and a server plugin named **AmitySMP**.
+Recently I've dived into Minecraft server and client modding, where I developed a PvP client mod called **Slab Client** and a server plugin named **AmitySMP**.
 This journey has been instrumental in enhancing my Java programming skills, particularly in mastering Java's Gradle system for dependencies and building, as well as Maven for the server plugin.

 ## Slab Client: A PvP Mod for Minecraft